-Uniform Employee Selection Guide Management, Supervisory, and Confidential Employees Personnel Manual III.A.4 Required degrees held by faculty, administrators and other employees are from institutions accredited by recognized U.S. accrediting agencies.
+III.A.4 Required degrees held by faculty, administrators and other employees are from institutions accredited by recognized U.S. accrediting agencies.
 Degrees from non-U.S. institutions are recognized only if equivalence has been established.

 As mandated by the Chancellor's Office's Minimum Qualifications for Faculty and Administrators in Community Colleges and codified locally in Human Resources Procedure 1010.02 ("Uniform Employment Selection Guide") and the Uniform Employment Selection Guide, Los Medanos College requires all candidates show conclusive evidence of fulfilling minimum degree qualifications.
 This mandate calls for candidates to submit an official transcript showing that appropriate courses and degrees were successfully completed at institutions accredited by any of the six regional accrediting agencies recognized by the Council on Post-Secondary Accreditation and the U.S. Secretary of Education.
 Official transcripts must be produced prior to hire.
+(III.A.2-1, III.A.1-11, III.A.1-1)

 The Uniform Employment Selection Guide likewise mandates that all degrees not accredited by one of the six regional accrediting agencies are subject to verification through the equivalency process.
 Applicants for faculty and academic management positions with degrees from non-U.S. institutions are required to obtain a foreign transcript evaluation to compare their studies against U.S. standards.
 The District only accepts degrees from non-U.S. institutions that are evaluated by an approved National Association of Credential Evaluation Services (NACES) agency, as mandated by the 2017-20 United Faculty Contract (Section 20.3.1.3.2) and Human Resources Procedure 3050.05 ("Equivalency for Classified Positions Requiring an Associate's or Bachelor's Degree").
 The process of verifying transcripts from outside of the U.S. requirements is clearly stated on all job announcements.
+(III.A.1-4, III.A.1-8)

 Under guidance from the Contra Costa Community College District, and by way of Human Resources Procedure 1010.02 and relevant hiring guides, Los Medanos College only recognizes degrees held by faculty, classified professionals, and administrators if those degrees have been awarded from institutions approved by accrediting agencies.
 Personnel who possess degrees from non-accredited or foreign institutions must establish equivalence by providing the College with conclusive evidence, which could include transcript evaluations conducted by approved agencies, such as the National Associations of Credential Evaluation Services.
+(III.A.1-11, III.A.1-4)

-Minimum Qualifications for Faculty and Administrators in California Community Colleges CCCCD Human Resource Procedure 1010.02 Uniform Employee Selection Guide United Faculty Contract - Final 2017-2020 CCCCD Human Resources Procedure 3050.05 III.A.5.
+III.A.2-1 Minimum Qualifications for Faculty & Administrators-CA Community Colleges III.A.1-11 CCCCD Human Resource Procedure 1010.02 III.A.1-1 Uniform Employee Selection Guide III.A.1-4 United Faculty Contract - Final 2017-2020 III.A.1-8 CCCCD Human Resources Procedure 3050.05

+III.A.5.
 The institution assures the effectiveness of its human resources by evaluating all personnel systematically and at stated intervals.
 The institution establishes written criteria for evaluating all personnel, including performance of assigned duties and participation in institutional responsibilities and other activities appropriate to their expertise.
 Evaluation processes seek to assess effectiveness of personnel and encourage improvement.
 Actions taken following evaluations are formal, timely, and documented.

 For continuous improvement and effectiveness, Los Medanos College adheres to all District policies and procedures regarding the systematic evaluation of its personnel.
 Each employee type has a performance review cycle that is clearly defined in orientation materials provided, employment contracts issued, relevant Human Resources (HR) procedures, applicable union contracts, and various personnel handbooks.
+(III.A.1-3, III.A.1-4, I.C.7-6, III.A.1-6)